Lashkar-Gah Surgical Centre

 Security conditions continue to deteriorate.
 2016 saw a 20% rise in the number of patients admitted.
 To account for this, in the same year we expanded the hospital to increase bed capacity from 70 to 96 beds.
 We created a new physiotherapy department and a room for dressings and follow-up care.

-Current levels of violence are the most severe EMERGENCY has witnessed in its eleven years of operation in the region, and the number of casualties visiting the hospital in Lashkar-Gah is constantly on the rise.
+Current levels of violence are the most severe EMERGENCY has seen in the region, and the number of casualties visiting the hospital in Lashkar-Gah is constantly on the rise.
 2017 saw 3,961 people admitted to the center.
 An average of 24 victims of war were seen each day throughout the year.
 One in every three patients was under the age of eighteen.
 As of 31 December 2017, the center has conducted 135,585 outpatient consultations; admitted 36,031 patients; and performed 48,226 surgical procedures since opening in 2004.

 Network of Aid

 In order to provide immediate assistance to those in need, we established six First Aid Posts (FAPs) in the remote districts neighboring Lashkar-Gah.
 Currently, FAPs operate in the villages of Grishk, Garmsir, Marjia, Sangin, Musa Qala, and Urmuz.
 In these facilities, our local nurses provide crucial first aid to patients.
 If deemed necessary, patients are stabilized and then transferred to our hospital in Lashkar-Gah by ambulances which operate 24/7.

 In May 2016, we reluctantly closed our First Aid Post in Sangin due to security concerns.
 It was impossible to reopen the facility in 2017 due to the fighting still afflicting the region.
 Finally, reopening became a reality: in October 2018 we managed to open a new First Aid Post in Sangin that will guarantee easier access to treatment for those living in the area.